William Shakespeare is arguably England’s most famous poet, playwright, and actor. He was born in 1564 in Stratford-upon-Avon.

 That mine own use invites me to cut down

-Built in 1599, the Globe theatre (described in the prologue to Henry V as “this wooden O”) represents one of the earliest purpose-built commercial playhouses in England, and was one of an important cluster of four known Tudor-Jacobean theatres on the south bank of London.
-Of the small group of documented sites only the Globe, along with its near neighbour the Rose, have been identified by excavation.
+Shakespeare’s Globe is a reconstruction of the Globe Theatre, built in 1599.
+It represents one of the earliest purpose-built commercial playhouses in England and was one of an important cluster of four known Tudor-Jacobean theatres on the south bank of London.
+Of the small group of documented sites, only the Globe, along with its near neighbour the Rose, have been identified by excavation.
 The scheduled monument includes the surviving remains of an Elizabethan and Jacobean theatre believed to be the Globe Theatre.

 The original theatre was destroyed by fire in 1613 (following a discharge of a cannon during the first performance of Henry VIII), rebuilt in 1614, and then pulled down on Cromwell’s orders in 1644.